aaw/hyperloglog-redis/README.md

 you would have arrived at had you observed the union of all of the individual events.

 * For an intersection of counters, there's no good theoretical bound on the relative error.
-In practice, and especially for intersections involving a small number of sets, the relative error you obtain tends to be in relation to the size of the union of the sets involved.
-For example, if you have two sets, each of cardinality 5000 and observe both sets through HyperLogLog counters with parameter b=10 (3% relative error), you can expect the intersection estimate to be within 10000 * 0.03 = 300 of the actual intersection size.
+In practice, the relative error is largely a function of the relative size of the sets, the amount they overlap, and the number of sets being intersected.
+If the error of any term in the inclusion-exclusion formula is as large as the intersection cardinality, then the estimate will be useless.
+For the best results, intersect only two or three sets of roughly the same size.

 * For time queries, the relative error applies to the size of the set within the time range you've queried.
 For example, given a set of cardinality 1,000,000 that has had